-What is Knob and Tube Wiring?
+What is Knob-and-Tube Wiring?
+(K&T)

-What is Wrong with Knob & Tube?
+What is Wrong with Knob & Tube Wiring?

-- Modifications.
-In most cases, the wiring has been unprofessionally modified.
+- In most cases, the wiring has been unprofessionally modified.
 For example, not using electrical tape of junction boxes, exposed wiring, or improper wiring.

 Getting insurance with this type of wiring can be very difficult.
-Typically, homeowners will have to pay much higher premiums or replace the knob & tube wiring altogether.
+Typically, homeowners will have to pay much higher premiums, have the wiring inspected/repaired by a licensed electrician, or replace the knob & tube wiring altogether.

-Due to the fire hazards, difficulty with Insurance, and outdated wiring systems, it is generally recommended to replace it.
+Ultimately, due to the fire hazards, difficulty with Insurance, and outdated wiring systems, it is generally recommended to replace it.